clawpack/doc/doc/howto_doc.rst

 Guide for updating this documentation
 =============================================

-See also the README.md at https://github.com/clawpack/doc
+See also the README.md at https://github.com/clawpack/doc.

+When updating the documentation for a new release, see also :ref:`howto_release`.

 The `clawpack/doc <https://github.com/clawpack/doc>`_ repository is not
 included in the Clawpack distribution and must be cloned separately if you